If you’re looking to build muscle, you need more than a good weightlifting routine.

 You need protein.
 That guy in the corner at the gym isn’t chugging a chalky protein shake because it’s tasty.
 He’s doing it because he knows how absolutely necessary it is for bulking up, and if you really take building muscle seriously, you’ve got to increase your protein intake.

-All protein is not created the same, though.
-Here are our top 7 protein-packed foods for building muscle:
+So, here are our top 7 highest protein foods for building muscle:

 They’re one of the best ways to start your day, and they’ve got a healthy 6 grams per egg.
 The protein in cooked eggs is quickly absorbed, and the omega-3s have countless benefits, especially when it comes to bone and mental health.